-To complete the Placement Assistant Tool or take the English and Math assessments please contact the Testing Office at 619-388-2718 or email@example.com.
+To complete the Placement Assistant Tool or take the English and Math assessments please go the Testing Office located in the Student Services Building on the 2nd floor.
+Or you may contact them at 619-388-2718 or firstname.lastname@example.org.
 Or visit our Testing website for sample tests, hours of operation and testing options and procedures.

 Assessment or the Placement Assistant Tool is required for: 1st time college students

 Not required for: Students who have completed an English and Math course at previous colleges (grade of "C" or better) or who have assessment results from a previous California Community College, or passed the Advanced Placement English and math exams (with a score of 3 or higher) or met minimum test scores on any of the following tests: SAT or EAP without local validation.
 Minimum scores are indicated in the Mesa Catalog http://studentweb.sdccd.edu/index.cfm?action=catalogs under the "Admissions and Regulations" section of the catalog.

 Visit the Financial Aid website on how to apply or apply online via FAFSA.

 Apply for Financial Aid ASAP especially if you are a non-resident student-athlete.

 If you have previous college transcripts, Advanced Placement exams (AP) (score of 3 or higher) or International Baccalaureate (IB) credits, or CLEP or Dantes, please send these scores to our district office:

 San Diego Community College District (SDCCD) Transcripts Department

 Wait at least 1-2 weeks for your transcripts to arrive at the district office.

 Call the District Student Services office at 619-388-6924 to confirm that all of your transcripts have arrived.